-Ed Boyajian was recently interviewed for the Open Source Underdogs podcast, which features leaders from companies that use open source as part of their business model.
+Ed Boyajian was interviewed for the Open Source Underdogs podcast, which features leaders from companies that use open source as part of their business model.
 The host, Mike Schwartz, says “I got a lot of great insights from this interview.
 And I feel like I only scratched the surface.”
 We agree.

 Ed and Mike cover a gamut of topics starting with EDB’s relationship and contributions to the Postgres community.
 Ed says he believes that Postgres being an independent open source community is its strength – much like Linux – and is unlike many other open source projects that are controlled by one company.
 In the case of Postgres, governance is controlled by a core team – no single entity is responsible.

-EDB Innovations and Contributions to Postgres
+EDB innovations and contributions to Postgres

 Ed went on to talk about EDB innovations and contributions to Postgres, such as parallel query as one example where EDB has played a role as primary contributor.
 And, Ed goes on to make the point that EDB (like Red Hat in the case of Linux) has tools and extensions beyond the core project.
 Those advances in technology help deploy Postgres at scale at enterprises where replication, failover and monitoring are all essential.